 - Re-use of effluents and wastewater. - Consumption control. - Use of recycled water for irrigation when it meets the necessary quality standards. - Re-usage of water used to wash concrete buckets to irrigate paths or wash other buckets. - Rolling out awareness-raising campaigns for construction staff on the importance of ensuring the sustainable use of water and the application of good practices. - Installation of efficient taps.

-Main activities involving the use of water
+- Gas cooling at facilities.

-Cement Gas cooling at facilities.
-Use of drinking water in restoration areas.
-Garden irrigation.
+- Use of drinking water in restoration areas.

--
+- Garden irrigation.